MunskyGroup/rsnaped/README.md

     conda create -n rsnaped_env python=3.8.5 -y
     source activate rsnaped_env
 ```
 * To install GPU for Cellpose (Optional step).
-Only for **Linux and Windows users** check the specific version for your computer on this [link]( https://pytorch.org/get-started/locally/) :
+For **Linux and Windows users** check the specific version for your computer on this [link]( https://pytorch.org/get-started/locally/) :
 ```
     conda install pytorch cudatoolkit=10.2 -c pytorch -y
 ```
 * To install CPU for Cellpose (Optional step).
-Only for **Mac users** check the specific version for your computer on this [link]( https://pytorch.org/get-started/locally/) :
+For **Mac users** check the specific version for your computer on this [link]( https://pytorch.org/get-started/locally/) :
 ```
     conda install pytorch -c pytorch
 ```
-* To include the rest of requirements use:
+* To include the rest of the requirements use:
 ```
     pip install -r requirements.txt
 ```